sfigg/commercialization-public/test/hlk/testref/trusted-execution-environment-acpi-profile.md

 **4.3.1 Bus Hierarchy**

-The Device Object table MUST be under the DSDT table in the ACPI namespace.The TPM 2.0 Device Object MUST be located under the system bus at “root\\\_SB”.
+The Device Object table MUST be under the DSDT table in the ACPI namespace.The TPM 2.0 Device Object MUST be located under the system bus at "root\\\_SB".

 **4.3.2 Hardware Identifier**

-The actual plug and play hardware identifier (e.g. \_HID) for the TPM 2.0 device object MUST be “MSFT0101”or the device MUST have a compatible ID of “MSFT0101” and the \_HID could be vendor specific.
+The actual plug and play hardware identifier (e.g. \_HID) for the TPM 2.0 device object MUST be "MSFT0101"or the device MUST have a compatible ID of "MSFT0101" and the \_HID could be vendor specific.

 **4.3.3 Resource Descriptors**